harrisonkleiman/ServerStatusChecker/README.md

 # ServerStatusChecker

-- This applivcation checks to see if a website's server is currently running.
+- This application checks to see if a website's server is currently running.

 # Steps to Use
 1. Fork this repository